SELoftus/100-days-of-code/log.md

 1.
 2.

+### Day 6: Date: January 8, 2017

+**Today's Progress**: Finished formatting and layout for FreeCodeCamp's Local Weather app, started work on adding the functionality using the Weather API & JavaScript button.

+**Thoughts**: The HTML & CSS for this one are much simpler but the JavaScript seems much more complex.

+**Link(s) to work**
+1.
+2.

 ### Day 5: Date: January 7, 2017

 **Today's Progress**: Finished coding the Random Quote Generator.
 Planned layout & began coding HTML and CSS for the Local Weather Machine challenge in FreeCodeCamp.